The Cross of the Martyrs -- a Santa Fe, New Mexico landmark. Schedule a private history or ghost tour w/ Allan Pacheco 505-986-5002

 Below: Tour Guide Allan --- atop the Drury Hotel -- 5th floor --- roof bar.
 MAGNIFICENT views are had from this watering hole -- behind Allan is Fort Marcy -- if you look to the right of Allan's Fedora you will see the white "CROSS OF THE MARTYRS.

 BELOW: another view of old Fort Marcy and the Cross of the Martyr's, from the bar atop the DRURY HOTEL -- The tour ended at a wonderful premier watering hole - --- above Daniel's head one can see the monument.
 This bar is located 5 stories up -- on the roof of a magnificent hotel -- one can see how this bastion on the hill commanded old SANTA FE.

-Is the place haunted -- according to some YES.
-It is said that through the centuries La Llorona has appeared on the hill, likewise a ghostly Conquistador.
+Is the place haunted -- YES according to lore.
+Through the centuries La Llorona has appeared on the hill, likewise a ghostly Conquistador + other odd apparitions.

 The Cross of the Martyrs is used as a milestone ceremony area -- be it graduation commemorations or the start and closing of Santa Fe's FIESTA!
 Some weird beards think the above photo captures a ghost, perhaps of one of the Padres who was murdered atop the hill in 1680.
 The figure on the far right is a small distance from everybody else.
 The picture BELOW is blown up: the figure in question looks like an older man --- if it is a ghost -- then it was one of the best photos of a ghost in quasi-human form Allan has ever seen...
 Metaphysician Allan tries to be as skeptical as possible when it comes to ghost photos --- take a look, judge for yourself...
 It is odd that the person is so far away --- but maybe that person is taking a photo ---- or is ALLAN all wrong and something paranormal was caught in the snapshot.